 - Clear cell tumors account for about 6% of common epithelial tumors.
 Nearly all of these tumors are malignant.
 Approximately one-half of all clear cell tumors are associated with endometriosis.
 Most patients with clear cell tumors are between 40 and 80 years of age.

 Rare Types of Ovarian Tumors

 In addition to the above, rare tumor types such as Brenner tumors, undifferentiated tumors, and transitional cell tumors also are seen.

-- Brenner tumors, which comprise roughly 2% to 5% of epithelial tumors, are largely noncancerous tumors.
+- Brenner tumors, which comprise roughly 2 to 5 percent of epithelial tumors, are largely noncancerous tumors.

 - Undifferentiated tumors are epithelial tumors with "primitive," unspecialized characteristics.
 The cells in such tumors are difficult to identify microscopically.
-Roughly 15% of all common epithelial tumors are undifferentiated tumors.
+Roughly 15 percent of all common epithelial tumors are undifferentiated tumors.
 Undifferentiated carcinomas are high-grade, solid tumors.

 - Transitional cell tumors are generally high-grade (poorly differentiated, more malignant) tumors.
 Tumors that have primarily a transitional cell carcinoma pattern may have a better response to traditional chemotherapy than papillary serous carcinomas.

-- Borderline ovarian tumors occur in 10% to 15% of cases.
+- Borderline ovarian tumors occur in 10 to 15 percent of cases.
 They have a low potential for malignancy, although they may be composed of a serous, endometrioid, mucinous, or clear cells.
 Borderline tumors generally arise on the ovarian surface and do not invade the ovary itself.
 For this reason, borderline tumors often have a better outcome than invasive ovarian tumors.

-Endometrioid, clear-cell, and mucinous tumors often are low-stage lesions, whereas serous, transitional, and undifferentiated tumors tend to be high-stage lesions (see also Ovarian Cancer Staging).
+Endometrioid, clear-cell, and mucinous tumors often are low-stage lesions, whereas serous, transitional, and undifferentiated tumors tend to be high-stage lesions.

 Germ Cell Tumors